JNRowe/vim-configs/vimrc.rst

         runtime vimrc.d/packages.vim
     else
-        " There may be other things in packages.vim, but this is *the* thing " I can't do without.
+        " There may be other things in packages.vim, but this is *the* thing " I can’t do without.
         if !exists('*EditExisting')
             runtime macros/editexisting.vim
         endif